stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 ___

-## CIS v8.0 Safeguard 4.7: Manage Default Accounts on Enterprise Assets and Software
+## Safeguard 4.7: Manage Default Accounts on Enterprise Assets and Software

 **Dependencies:** 1.01, 2.01, 5.02